 - Have you left one or more jobs off your resume?

-Here's a list of common questions recruiters have about employment gaps.
-These all basically boil down to one thing: Is there a gap on your resume because you’re trying to hide something?
-If not, you have nothing to worry about.
+These all basically boil down to one thing: Is there a gap on your resume because you're trying to hide something?

-When are resume gaps not a big deal?
+When a resume gap is not a big deal